-Being able to name how you’re feeling in a particular moment isn’t something that comes easily.
+Being able to name how you’re feeling at a particular moment doesn’t come easily.
 It’s not a skill that you’ll develop overnight, either.
 It’s something that requires intentionality, commitment, and the ability to be deeply introspective.
 It’s a lifetime pursuit that yields powerful dividends, including improved resilience.

 Why Does Resilience Matter?

 We see resilience every day in athletes at all levels.
-They put their body through incredible punishments and yet they’re able to come back day after day, not just surviving, but thriving.
+They put their body through incredible punishments, yet they can come back day after day, not just surviving but thriving.
 Resilience is as much a mental skill as it is a physical capability, though.

 For instance, refugees from war-torn nations often display incredible resilience, going from homeless, stateless persons to happy, contributing members of new societies.
 Rather than letting the horrors they’ve experienced in the past hold them back, they make new friends, learn new skills, and thrive.

 That ability to bounce back from disaster or change and thrive in a new environment is exactly what feeling identification is important in your business.
-After all, who wouldn’t want a business culture that emphasizes resilience and gives employees the tools they need not just to survive, but to thrive?
+After all, who wouldn’t want a business culture that emphasizes resilience and gives employees the tools they need to survive and thrive?

 How Does Feeling Identification Improve Resilience?

 The obvious question at this point is how does feeling identification improve resilience?
-And how does that help make managers better at coaching and supporting your people?
+And how does that help make managers better at coaching and supporting their people?
 It comes down to understanding your emotional state and using that understanding to reduce the impact of negative emotions and increase the effect of positive ones.
-This is called “emotional granularity” and it comes down to this:
+This is called “emotional granularity,” and it comes down to this:

 Being able to make granular distinctions between similar emotions.

-For instance, you might think, “I’m happy”, but what you’re experiencing is joy.
-You might think “I’m unhappy today”, but what you’re feeling is sadness.
-By identifying the emotion you’re feeling, you can then explore why you might be feeling it.
+For instance, you might think, “I’m happy,” but what you’re experiencing is joy.
+You might think, “I’m unhappy today,” but you’re feeling sadness.
+By identifying your emotion, you can then explore why you might be feeling it.

 For example, a sense of sadness might translate as unhappiness, but when you delve down into it, you find that the sadness is stemming from the surfacing of a memory from your childhood and has nothing to do with your present situation.
-By understanding this, you can then take intentional action to change your emotional state to something more positive and that enables you to be more supportive of your team.
+By understanding this, you can then take intentional action to change your emotional state to something more positive, enabling you to be more supportive of your team.

 This has obvious implications for the traditional workplace, but it can have even more ramifications when it comes to remote teams.
-As remote work continues to be the norm rather than the exception, thanks to COVID-19, managers are finding it more and more challenging to identify the emotions their team members are feeling and taking appropriate action to support positive outcomes.
+As remote work continues to be the norm rather than the exception, thanks to COVID-19, managers are finding it more and more challenging to identify their team members’ emotions and take appropriate action to support positive outcomes.
 Feeling identification can hone your ability to identify your own emotions, and that carries over to people with whom you interact, even if on a virtual basis.

 Helping Remote Workers Identify, Control, and Regulate Emotions

 Humans are emotional creatures.
 There’s no way to throw a switch and turn them off, as nice as that might be sometimes.
-However, you can help your employees to identify, control, and then regulate their emotions, even in a remote-work situation.
+However, you can help your employees identify, control, and then regulate their emotions, even in remote work.